 An important issue is the requirement of (i) that the asymptotic order of $\delta(F_1, \ldots, F_p)$ does not exceed the extrinsic bound $(n d)^{O(n)}$.
-This implies that any algorithm Π that satisfies the specification (i), (ii) and (iii) has a worst case complexity that meets the already known extrinsic bound of $(n d)^{O(n)}$ for the elimination problem under consideration (compare the original papers [29, 14, 47, 33, 34, 34, 35, 48, 9] and the forthcoming book [10]).
-The main asset of such an algorithm Π is its incremental complexity character.
+This implies that any algorithm Π that satisfies the specification (i), (ii) and (iii) has a worst case complexity that meets the already known extrinsic bound of $(n d)^{O(n)}$ for the elimination problem under consideration (compare the original papers [29, 14, 48, 34, 35, 35, 36, 49, 9] and the comprehensive book [10]).

-Algorithms of intrinsic complexity for elimination problems over the complex numbers (or more generally, over arbitrary algebraically closed fields) were first introduced in [23, 24, 25, 26] (see also [31] and the survey [37]).
-Decisive progress in direction of computer implementations was made in [28] (see also [32]).
-This led to the development of the software package "Kronecker" by G. Lecerf [40].
+Algorithms of intrinsic complexity for elimination problems over the complex numbers (or more generally, over arbitrary algebraically closed fields) were first introduced in [23, 24, 25, 26] (see also [32] and the survey [38]).
+Decisive progress in direction of computer implementations was made in [28] (see also [33]).
+This led to the development of the software package "Kronecker" by G. Lecerf [41].
 The main procedure of the "Kronecker" software package solves over the complex numbers multivariate circuit represented polynomial equation systems by a reusable and portable algorithm of intrinsic (bit-)complexity character.
 This algorithm supports type polymorphism and runs in an exact computer algebra as well as in a numeric environment.
 In the sequel we shall refer to the underlying theoretical procedure as "Kronecker algorithm" (see Section 4).

-The Kronecker software package contains various extensions of its main procedure to other, more ambitious elimination tasks in (complex) algebraic geometry and commutative algebra (see [41, 42, 19] for the theoretical aspects of this extension and [20] for a streamlined presentation of the underlying mathematics).
+The Kronecker software package contains various extensions of its main procedure to other, more ambitious elimination tasks in (complex) algebraic geometry and commutative algebra (see [42, 43, 19] for the theoretical aspects of this extension and [20] for a streamlined presentation of the underlying mathematics).

-In the context of wavelet constructions, the Kronecker algorithm and software has become adapted to the real case in [43, 44] for the computation of real solutions of polynomial equation systems by means of polar varieties.
+In the context of wavelet constructions, the Kronecker algorithm and software has become adapted to the real case in [44, 45] for the computation of real solutions of polynomial equation systems.

 We come now back to the initial real elimination problem.
 In [2] we solved this problem first for a smooth and compact real hypersurface given by a squarefree equation.
 For an arbitrary strongly reduced regular sequence $F_1, \ldots, F_p \in \mathbb{Q}[X]$ defining a complex affine variety S with smooth and compact real trace $S{\mathbb{R}}$, we solved the problem in [3].
-Finally, the problem was tackled in [4, 5, 49, 51] under the single assumption that $S{\mathbb{R}}$ is smooth.
+Finally, the problem was tackled in [4, 5, 50, 52] under the single assumption that $S{\mathbb{R}}$ is smooth.